Operational Synthesis

 Introduction

-To these basic definitions of research, our definition of synthesis research adds collaborative work, and the integration and analysis of a wide range of data sources, to achieve a more complete, generalizable, or useful research result.
 In Module 1 we discussed many of the collaborative considerations for synthesis research, including creating a diverse and inclusive team, asking synthesis-ready scientific questions (often broad in scope or spatial scale), and finding suitable information (or data) from a wide variety of sources to answer those questions.
-Once the synthesis team moves into the operational phase of research, which includes the integration and analysis of data, there are some key activities that must happen:

-- Analyzing data to answer questions
+3. Analyze data to answer your questions

 We’ve already seen that creating a collaborative, inclusive team can set the stage for successful synthesis research.
 Each of the operational activities above will also benefit from this mindset, and in this module we highlight some of the most important considerations and practices for a team science approach to the nuts-and-bolts of synthesis research.